 Latino/Latin American Studies (LLS)

 • Double Major in LLS and International Studies.
-Students enrolled in the Area Studies Concentration can count up to 18 LLS credits in approved coursework toward the 33 required credits for the International Studies major.
+Students enrolled in the Area Studies Concentration can count up to 18 LLS credits in approved coursework toward the 33 credits required for the International Studies major.

 • Double Major in LLS and Sociology: Students can count between 9 and 12 LLS credits in approved coursework towards the 33 credits required credits for the Sociology major.

-• Double Major in LLS and Political Science: Students can count between 9 and 12 LLS credits in approved coursework towards the 33 required credits for the Political Science major.
+• Double Major in LLS and Political Science: Students can count between 9 and 12 LLS credits in approved coursework towards the 33 credits required for the Political Science major.

 LLS majors and minors are invited to join our OLLAS Learning Community, volunteer in our multiple community events, and develop networks and collaborations with other students, with close to thirty OLLAS faculty from many UNO departments and from UNMC, and with community organizations and their leaders.